Lithium-ion capacitor: Concept

 A lithium-ion capacitor is a hybrid electrochemical energy storage device which combines the intercalation mechanism of a lithium-ion battery anode with the double-layer mechanism of the cathode of an electric double-layer capacitor (EDLC).
-The combination of a negative battery-type LTO electrode and a positive capacitor type activated carbon (AC) resulted in an energy density of ca. 20 W⋅h/kg which is about 4–5 times that of a standard Electric Double Layer Capacitor (EDLC).
+The combination of a negative cell-type LTO electrode and a positive capacitor type activated carbon (AC) resulted in an energy density of ca. 20 W⋅h/kg which is about 4–5 times that of a standard Electric Double Layer Capacitor (EDLC).
 The power density, however, has been shown to match that of EDLCs, as it is able to completely discharge in seconds.

 At the negative electrode (anode), for which activated carbon is often used, charges are stored in an electric double layer that develops at the interface between the electrode and the electrolyte.
 Like EDLCs, LIC voltages vary linearly adding to complications integrating them into systems which have power electronics that expect the more stable voltage of batteries.
 As a consequence, LICs have a high energy density, which varies with the square of the voltage.
 The capacitance of the anode is several orders of magnitude larger than that of the cathode.
 As a result, the change of the anode potential during charge and discharge is much smaller than the change in the cathode potential.